rafahuaman/codeandkaizen_blog/source/_posts/2013-10-13-updating-my-learing-plan.markdown

 ### Learning tip

-In the past few months I found that the learning plan I created.
+In the past few months I found that the learning plan I created was very helpful.
 It will keep you on track and show your progress.
-Furthermore, it's important to keep it flexible and continue to reevaluate it as you learn more about the topics.
+As a beginner it is very possible that your first learning plan will not be the best.
+This is why it's important to keep your plan flexible and continue to reevaluate it as you learn more about the topics you are exploring.